apache/comdev-site/source/newcommitter.md

-If the ICLA identifies the project and a valid Apache ID, and the [RESULT][VOTE] message has been posted to the PMC private list, the account creation request is made by the secretary or assistant who files the ICLA.
+If the ICLA identifies the project and a valid Apache ID, and the [RESULT][VOTE] message has been posted to the PMC private list, the account creation request is made by the secretary or assistant secretary who files the ICLA.

 Otherwise, the new account request should be made by the PMC Chair (or any [ASF Member][6] if the chair is unavailable).